The US Treasury has blacklisted a number of new individuals and entities for their support of the Syrian regime, including a Russian bank.

 The Syrian Ministry of Economy is preparing to establish a Turkish boycott office working on the same lines than the existing Israel Boycott Office.

 The World Bank has allocated $200 million to Jordan and is planning to spend $50 million in Lebanon to help these two countries support the impact of the Syrian crisis, Inger Andersen the Vice-President for the MENA region said.

-Syria’s official inflation rate continued to increase last May, according to official data.
+Syria’s inflation rate showed a rare month-to-month decline last November, according to official statistics.

-The number of Syrians made refugees by the war gripping the country crossed the 2 million mark last week, the United Nations said.
+The number of Syrian refugees in Lebanon crossed the million mark last week, according to the United Nations.

 Damascus International Fairground

 The Green Economy